ankurk91/wp-google-analytics/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Feature: Ability to link to Google Webmaster

 = 0.9.1 =
 * Minor Fix : Debugging info was not shown for classic ga when 'On page load' is enabled